kripalinigudadhe/CodSoft/README.md

 # CodSoft
-This is page where I will be submitting level and tasks given by CODSOFT community
+This is page where I will be submitting level and tasks given by CODSOFT community.